Curriculum in the Early Years

 We provide writing resources for both indoor and outdoor play enabling a range of opportunities to write for different purposes about things that interest children.
 We plan fun activities and games that help children create rhyming strings of real and imaginary words.

 Children are given access to a wide range of reading materials (books, poems, and other written materials) to ignite their interest.
 We have a language rich environment to enable print to be seen inside and outside.
-We provide daily systematic synthetic phonics sessions.
-These are multisensory in order to capture their interests, sustain motivation and reinforce learning.
+We provide daily systematic synthetic phonics sessions using the Little Wandle Letters and Sounds Approach.

 Maths is everywhere!
 It involves providing children with opportunities to develop and improve their skills in counting, understanding and using numbers, calculating simple addition and subtraction problems; and to describe shapes, spaces, and measures.
 The children have opportunities to explore number, shape, space and measure inside and outside.

 Understanding the world involves guiding children to make sense of their physical world and their community through opportunities to explore, observe and find out about people, places, technology and the environment.